 To learn about the English colonists, you can visit their village also.
 The actors there are also clad in period attire.
 They will also share stories from the time and teach you about their lives and struggles in their new land.
 This community gives you a look into both the maritime and farming ways of life.
 It is interesting to view the animals that were common in the area.
 In addition you will want to view the houses and gardens that were built by the settlers.

 If the Mayflower and the Plantation isn’t enough for one day, be sure to visit the Plymouth Grist Mill.
 This corn grinding mill is a reproduction of a mill that built in 1636.
 The site is open year-round and is fully operational.
 This mill is open daily and when it is running you can observe how it functions and you can even purchase some stone ground corn meal.

 Plymouth is a wonderful daytrip to take for people of all ages.
 There are numerous options for recreation, learning and you can not beat the beautiful coastal views.
 Enjoy the history and beauty of this charming town while staying with us at the Palmer House Inn.

 While all of the bedchambers at the Palmer House have their own romantic charm suitable for relaxation after the most wonderful day of adventures New England’s rich history, we recommend the Harriet Beecher Stowe room, the Theodore Roosevelt room or the Emily Dickinson room.
-These rooms feature comfortable king beds, fireplaces, jacuzzi-style tubs for a relaxing stay before and after your day.
+These rooms feature comfortable king beds, fireplaces, jetted tubs for a relaxing stay before and after your day.